Makum

 Makum (IPA: mɑːkəm) is a town and a town area committee in Tinsukia district in the Indian state of Assam.
 It should not be mistaken for Makum Pathar (the place near Digboi where, crude oil was first struck in Asia).
 It is the meeting point of three premier towns of upper Assam namely Tinsukia Digboi and Doomdooma.
 The National Highway-37 and National Highway-38 meet at Makum.
 Makum railway station is the easternmost railway junction of the Indian Railways.
 The rail line became operational on 16 July 1883.

-It falls under the Dibrugarh (Lok Sabha constituency) and under the Digboi legislative assembly.
+It falls under the Dibrugarh (Lok Sabha constituency) and under the Makum Assembly constituency.

 Location

 It is located around 7 km east of Tinsukia town.
 It is well connected with all the major surrounding places by roads and railways.
 Passenger auto rickshaws for around 16 hours a day from Makum to Tinsukia and from Makum to Doomdooma.
 The Tata Magic service from Doomdooma to Tinsukia also benefits Makum.